BerkeleyAutomation/RobotToolChanger/README.md

 # Tool changer for robots
 In this work we developed a tool changer for robots.
-With minor adjustments the tool changer design can be retrofit to most mobile and stationary robots.
+With minor adjustments, the tool changer design can be retrofit to most mobile and stationary robots.
 The project includes the design, manufacture, programing, and evaluation of a tool changer for robots.
-To examine the design we evaluated the tool changer on ABB YUMI, two-arm stationary robot.
+To examine the design we evaluated the tool changer on the ABB YUMI, a two-arm stationary robot.

 ## Getting Started
 This work was first published at [CASE-2018](http://ronberenstein.com/papers/CASE2018-Ron-Tool-Changer-Final.pdf).
-This publication present the three main components needed to create a tool changer, robot, tool, and tool housing.
+This publication presents the three main components needed to create a tool changer, robot, tool, and tool housing.
-Most of the component were 3D printed which may contributes to the adoption of the design.
+Most of the components were 3D printed which may contribute to the adoption of the design.

 ## The tools
-For this case study we created 4 tools, camera, light, cutting, and moister sensor tool.
+For this case study we created 4 tools: camera, light, cutting, and moister sensor tool.
 For each tool we provide the CAD design, the electrical drawing, and the program to control it.

 A [raspberryPi zero w](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) is installed in each tool and is used as the main computing unit of the tool.
 The connection of the tool with the remote computer is via WIFI.
-The robot should provide power (24v) to the tool.
+The robot provides power (24v) to the tool.

 ### preparing the raspberryPi
 Before starting using the raspberryPi please follow the instructions [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).